 In a hurry?
-Review at a glance the Who, the How Much, the When and the Where, thanks to the Pragmatics filter.
-This review allows you to focus on information, rather than style or syntax.
-For example, it helps you see all the numbers mentioned in your article, and correct typos that would mislead your readers.
-The difference between 10,000 and 100,000 tons of CO2 is just one 0 on paper, but the contrast is huge when it comes to the production of greenhouse gases.
+Review the Who, the How Much, the When and the Where at a glance using the Pragmatics filter.
+This function allows you to focus on the information content, rather than the style or syntax.
+For example, it helps you see all the figures mentioned in your article and correct typos that could mislead your readers.
+The difference between 10,000 and 100,000 tons of CO2 is just one zero on paper, but the difference is huge when it comes to greenhouse gas production.

-There are a lot of advantages in adding words like proper nouns or acronyms to your personal dictionaries.
+There are a lot of advantages to adding words like proper nouns or acronyms to your personal dictionaries.
 Here are three among many:

 - You can significantly reduce the number of unknown words underlined by the corrector so your revision takes less time.

 - The corrector can better analyze your text if it knows the nature of the words it contains.
 It will more easily parse the real mistakes and bother you less with “discontinuities”, those passages where the syntax is ambiguous for Antidote.

 - You can avoid inconsistencies from article to article by standardizing reoccurring words—the complex title of an official report or the correct spelling of a foreign name, for example.